Origins of Czechoslovakia: World War I (1914–1918)

 At the outbreak of World War I, the Czechs and Slovaks showed little enthusiasm for fighting for their perceived respective enemies, the Germans, the Austrians and the Hungarians, against fellow Slavs, the Russians and the Serbs.
-Large numbers of Czechs and Slovaks defected on the Russo - Polish front and formed the Czechoslovak Legion, organised by Milan Rastislav Štefánik (a Slovak astronomer and general of the French army).
-Masaryk went to western Europe and began propagating the idea that the Austro-Hungarian Empire should be dismembered and that Czechoslovakia should be an independent state.
+Large numbers of Czechs and Slovaks defected on the Russo-Polish front and formed the Czechoslovak Legion, organised by Milan Rastislav Štefánik (a Slovak astronomer and general of the French army).
+Masaryk went to Western Europe and began propagating the idea that the Austro-Hungarian Empire should be dismembered and that Czechoslovakia should be an independent state.
 In 1916, together with Edvard Beneš and Milan Rastislav Štefánik, Masaryk created the Czechoslovak National Council.
 Masaryk in the United States, Štefánik in France, and Beneš in France and Britain then worked to gain Allied recognition.
 When secret talks between the Allies and Austrian emperor Charles I collapsed, the Allies recognized the Czechoslovak National Council in the summer of 1918 as the supreme organ of a future Czechoslovak government.

-On May 31, 1918, Czech and Slovak representatives (Masaryk signed this on 30 of May) in the United States signed the Pittsburgh Agreement endorsing a plan for a unified Czecho-Slovak state in which Slovakia would have its own assembly.
+On 22 October 1915, Czech and Slovak representatives in the United States signed the Cleveland Agreement endorsing an independent Czech and Slovak federation with national autonomy for the Slovak people.
+This was followed by the Pittsburgh Agreement, signed on 31 May 1918 (Masaryk signed this on 30 May).
+The latter envisioned a plan for a unified Czecho-Slovak state in which Slovakia would have its own assembly.
 In early October 1918, Germany and Austria proposed peace negotiations.
-On October 18, while in the United States, Masaryk issued a declaration of Czechoslovak independence.
+On 18 October, while in the United States, Masaryk issued a declaration of Czechoslovak independence.
 Masaryk insisted that the new Czechoslovak state include the historic Bohemian Kingdom, containing the German-populated borderland.
-On October 21, however, German deputies from Bohemia joined other German and Austrian deputies in the Austrian parliament in declaring an independent German-Austrian state.
-Following the abdication of Charles I on November 11, Czech troops took control of borderlands.
+On 21 October, however, German deputies from Bohemia joined other German and Austrian deputies in the Austrian parliament in declaring an independent German-Austrian state.
+Following the abdication of Charles I on 11 November, Czech troops took control of borderlands.

-Hungary withdrew from the Habsburg empire on November 1.
+Hungary withdrew from the Habsburg Empire on 1 November.
 The new liberal-democratic government of Hungary under Count Mihály Károlyi attempted to retain Slovakia.
 With Allied approval, the Czechs occupied Slovakia, and the Hungarians were forced to withdraw.
 The Czechs and Allies agreed on the Danube and Ipeľ rivers as the boundary between Hungary and Slovakia; a large Hungarian minority, occupying the fertile plain of the Danube, would be included in the new state.